-- 6.1.1 Classes of Medical Assessment Three classes of Medical Assessment have been established as follows: - a) Class 1 Medical Assessment; applies to applicants for, and holders of: - 1) commercial pilot licences aeroplane and helicopter - 2) multi-crew pilot licences aeroplane - 3) airline transport pilot licences aeroplane and helicopter - b) Class 2 Medical Assessment; applies to applicants for, and holders of: - 1) private pilot licences aeroplane and helicopter - 2) student pilot licences aeroplane and helicopter - 3) free balloon pilot licences - c) Class 3 Medical Assessment; applies to applicants for, and holders of: - 1) air traffic controller licences - 2) student air traffic controllers receiving instructions in an operating environment - 3) as of 3 November 2022, remote pilot licences. - 6.1.2 Refer to CAD 1004 MED paragraph 2.1.2.2. - 6.1.3 Refer to CAD 1004 MED paragraph 2.10.3. - 6.1.4 The level of medical fitness to be met for the renewal of a Medical Assessment shall be the same as that for the initial assessment except where otherwise specifically stated.
+- 6.1.1 Classes of Medical Assessment Three classes of Medical Assessment have been established as follows: - a) Class 1 Medical Assessment; applies to applicants for, and holders of: - 1) commercial pilot licences aeroplane and helicopter - 2) multi-crew pilot licences aeroplane - 3) airline transport pilot licences aeroplane and helicopter - b) Class 2 Medical Assessment; applies to applicants for, and holders of: - 1) private pilot licences aeroplane and helicopter - 2) student pilot licences aeroplane and helicopter - 3) free balloon pilot licences - c) Class 3 Medical Assessment; applies to applicants for, and holders of: - 1) air traffic controller licences - 2) student air traffic controllers receiving instructions in an operating environment - 6.1.2 Refer to CAD 1004 MED paragraph 2.1.2.2. - 6.1.3 Refer to CAD 1004 MED paragraph 2.10.3. - 6.1.4 The level of medical fitness to be met for the renewal of a Medical Assessment shall be the same as that for the initial assessment except where otherwise specifically stated.